smerth/template-gatsby-theme/README.md

 If you plan on using a private package in your theme now is a good time to test it out.
 Install a private package, use it in your theme, commit the changes, create a pull request, watch the package publish.
 If there are any issues, now is a good time to troubleshoot them.

-### Test action and test script
+### Test Workflow

-The GitHub `test-on-pull-request.yaml` action runs the test script defined in `@root/package.json` you can implement any script you like here to accomodate your testing strategy.
+The GitHub Workflow `test.yaml` runs the test script defined in `@root/package.json` you can implement any script you like here to accomodate your testing strategy.

 If you are not implementing testing, or testing out this template to see if you want to use it, you can turn off this action on GitHub to avoid having to wait for it to run.

 This action runs on pull-requests and updates.
 However, you can merge a pull request even if this action fails.

 It is possible to prevent a maintainer from merging the pull-request if the action fails but that requires further work.

 ### Review the supported workflows